News from Book Fair

 Where has the idea for a chart of bestselling books come from?
 What were its main objectives?

+The main objective of any book chart is to facilitate readers’ orientation in the book production and to promote reading.
 It should be noted at the same time, however, that no chart is absolute, that the standings depend on the methodology we adopt in charting bestsellers.
 That is why various lists may manifest material differences – the standings are different when we evaluate data from distributors, large bookstores, or booksellers from a certain region.
 The ACBP compiles its chart based on reports from all booksellers who are willing to co-operate with us.

 How do you collect the data from these booksellers?